seed-labs/seed-labs/lab-setup/aws/README.md

 ## Remote Desktop Access to SEEDUbuntu Instance

-Note: you must complete initial login via SSH according to instructions above BEFORE logging in via RDP.
+_Note_: you must complete initial login via SSH according to instructions above BEFORE logging in via RDP.

 1. Open a remote desktop client that can use RDP (e.g. "Remote Desktop